My Best Friend Is Willingly Taking On Massive Student Loan Debt

 Her parents are onboard, and they all have a great relationship, so it should work out well.

-If all goes as planned, it will take her 27 months (a little over two years) to pay back all her student loans.
+If all goes as planned, it will take her 27 months (a little more than two years) to pay back all her student loans.
 In the scheme of life, that really isn’t too long.
 If things don’t go as planned, she already has a “plan B” in place.

 If she can’t get a job in her field (unlikely, since occupational therapists are in high demand), she will be able to teach, thanks to her graduate degree.
 At that point, she would take on a second job just in order to pay the loans off as fast as possible.